PunchThrough/bean-docs/src/projects/terminator.md

 ## Introduction

-What did the giant mess of wires say to the Bean+ Terminator shield?
-"I'll be back."
-Except they won't be back because the Terminator shield is the ultimate solution for tidying up a giant mess of wires.
+What did the Bean+ Terminator shield say to the giant mess of wires?
+"HASTA LA VISTA, BABY!"
+The Terminator shield is a convenient, and cool 😎 , solution for tidying up those wires.

 We connected an Adafruit NeoPixel strip to the Bean+ Terminator shield in this example and programmed the Bean+ to control the strip.
 The Bean+ sketch simply turns the NeoPixels on and off.
-The Bean+ with the Terminator shield could also be used to add a decorative flare to a light up gift box, or to let you know when your friend, Ron, is calling.

 {{> snip_req_getting_started}}